Should You Increase The Credit Limit On Your Credit Card?

 - Keep a good credit health

 When it comes to anything that a bank approves, it all goes back to your credit report.
-This means your bank will not just be looking at your credit card repayment but all your other existing accounts, such as personal loan, hire purchase loan or even home loan.
+This means your bank will not just be looking at your credit card repayment.
+They will check all your other existing accounts, such as personal loan, hire purchase loan or even home loan.
 Having a clean credit report will definitely increase your chance of getting an approval from the bank.

 It all lies in the timing.
 Although you may not be desperate for a credit increase, being rejected by the banks can have an impact on you.
 Every time a financial institution does a hard pull of your credit report can hurt your credit, especially if you have a short credit history.